2 Rules You Need to Know When Buying a Car In Cash

 Pay Yourself First

 The second rule is to pay yourself.
 You have to change the way you think about it.
 You need to start thinking about paying yourself a car payment every month instead of paying the bank.
+Do this before you make a vehicle purchase.

 Julie and I set aside $360 per month for a new car all the time.
 When we bought our van—five or six years ago—we immediately turned around and continued setting aside $360 every month.